Methylene Dichloride Price Trend and Forecast

 In Q3 2025, The Methylene Dichloride prices in China fell by 12.42%, with a quarterly price range of USD 260–315 per MT.
 The Methylene Dichloride price trend in China was driven by slow demand from pharmaceutical and chemical intermediate sectors, alongside oversupply and cautious buyer sentiment amid slowing export inquiries from Asia and Europe.

 Production rates remained steady, but extra inventories contributed to sustained downward pressure on prices.
-According to PriceWatch, in September 2025, Methylene Dichloride prices in China continued their dip by 6.99%, reflecting persistent market softness, slow procurement activity, and stable freight conditions that further eased logistical constraints throughout the quarter.
+According to Price-Watch, in September 2025, Methylene Dichloride prices in China continued their dip by 6.99%, reflecting persistent market softness, slow procurement activity, and stable freight conditions that further eased logistical constraints throughout the quarter.

-Methylene Dichloride Export prices FOB Hamburg, Germany, Grade- Technical Grade (>99%).
+Germany: Methylene Dichloride Export prices FOB Hamburg, Germany, Grade- Technical Grade (>99%).

 In Q3 2025, The Methylene Dichloride prices in Germany rose by 3.66%, with a quarterly price range of USD 350–395 per MT.
-The Methylene Dichloride price trend in Germany was supported by stable demand from pharmaceutical, agrochemical, and industrial chemical users, alongside limited regional production capacity and stable import availability from neighbouring European markets.
+The Methylene Dichloride price trend in Germany was supported by stable demand from pharmaceutical, agrochemical, and industrial chemical users, alongside limited regional production capacity and stable import availability from neighboring European markets.

-Strengthening downstream activity encouraged buyers to secure additional spot volumes to ensure production continuity, while supply chain operations remained mostly uninterrupted despite broader global uncertainties.
-In September 2025, Methylene Dichloride prices in Germany continued their moderate rise by 6.25%, reflecting balanced supply-demand fundamentals, conprocurement trends, and carefully optimistic market sentiment prevailing throughout the quarter.
+In September 2025, Methylene Dichloride prices in Germany continued their moderate rise by 6.25%, reflecting balanced supply-demand fundamentals, procurement trends, and carefully optimistic market sentiment prevailing throughout the quarter.

-Methylene Dichloride Import prices CIF Sydney, Australia, Grade- Technical Grade (>99%).
+Australia: Methylene Dichloride Import prices CIF Sydney, Australia, Grade- Technical Grade (>99%).

 In Q3 2025, The Methylene Dichloride prices in Australia dipped by 8.78%, with a quarterly price range of USD 290–335 per MT.
 The Methylene Dichloride price trend in Australia was influenced by abundant supply from China, which continued despite a sharp seasonal increase in freight rates compared to Q2.
 Weaker downstream activity in pharmaceutical, agrochemical, and chemical formulation sectors added to subdued buying interest and slower spot transactions.